Topsoil protection should be stressed in the next farm bill, U.S. House Ag panel told - NewsBreak

 “Think of soil health as a way to bring small towns back to life,” Nygren said.

 He pointed to his state as an example.
 In 1950, nearly half of Georgia’s food came from the state, and today that number is nearly a quarter.
-In Serenbe, 70 percent of the 40,000 acres is reserved for agriculture and each week 75 families pay $34 for their weekly produce.
+In Serenbe, 70% of the 40,000 acres is reserved for agriculture and each week 75 families pay $34 for their weekly produce.

-The post Topsoil protection should be stressed in the next farm bill, U.S. House Ag panel told appeared first on Missouri Independent .
+The post Topsoil protection should be stressed in the next farm bill, U.S. House Ag panel told appeared first on Iowa Capital Dispatch .

 Comments / 0